 Regulation of Adrenal Androgens

-Congenital adrenal hyperplasia can result from one of several autosomal recessive diseases in which there is typically a mutation in an enzyme mediating one of the steps necessary in the production of mineralocorticoids or glucocorticoids from cholesterol.
-This results in a lack of mineralocorticoids and glucocortoids, as well as an excess of testosterone and its derivatives.
+Congenital adrenal hyperplasia (CAH) can result from one of several autosomal recessive diseases.
+There is typically a mutation in an enzyme mediating one of the steps necessary in the production of mineralocorticoids or glucocorticoids from cholesterol.
+This results in a lack of mineralocorticoids and glucocorticoids, as well as an excess of testosterone and its derivatives.

 Clinical features can include: